September is Wills Month.

 September is Wills Month.
 Holland Beckett offer a free “Simple Will” if you leave a gift to charity in your Will.

-Speak to the Holland Beckett Estates team about Wills Month and what charity giving options would best suit you.
+Speak to the Holland Beckett Succession and Estates team about Wills Month and what charity giving options would best suit you.

 Contact the team on estates@hobec.co.nz or call our offices on 07 578 2199.